 Many customers often search for gas sensor technologies to be incorporated into aggressive and robust industrial applications.
 When dealing with extreme environments such as those in industrial gases, it is important to note that your gas sensor should be fit to deal with specific harsh conditions.

 For example, specific gas sensors such as the ExplorIR®-W 100% CO2 Sensor, can measure up to 100% CO2 concentrations even in high vibration, humid and aggressive environments.

 If you are looking to monitor combustion processes such as optimizing boiler combustion efficiency and measuring oxygen concentrations the Oxy-Flex Oxygen Analyzer is the perfect solution.

 When it comes to finding the perfect sensing solution for agriculture applications, it is most common for those individuals looking to measure carbon dioxide in terms of maximizing plant yields.
-One sensor solution that is commonly utilized in agriculture industries is the K30 1% CO2 Sensor due to its accuracy and ability withstand a variety of climate conditions.
+One sensor solution that is commonly utilized in agriculture industries is the K30 1% CO2 Sensor due to its accuracy and ability to withstand a variety of aggressive climate conditions.

-Modified Atmospheric Packaging (MAP) Applications
+Modified Atmosphere Packaging (MAP) Applications

 If there is an issue on the production line, chances are it needs to be spotted quickly.
 For those looking at monitoring CO2 concentrations, we recommend the SprintIR®-6S for its high speed and ability to take readings at up to 20x per second.